Secret Sommelier is wine reporting website run by Nick Breeze with a particular focus on contemporary wine production and consumption.

 Aside from writing on Secret Sommelier, Nick Breeze is also on the committee of the Cambridge Climate Lecture Series and writes regularly on climate change for The Ecologist.
-He also attends the annual UN Conference of the Parties (COP’s), has a climate Youtube channel with over 1.2 million views to date.

 An American In Paris; Tanisha Townsend (@GirlMeetsGlass) discusses podcasts, Paris wine bars, & what she's drinking at the moment

 Tanisha Townsend decided to move to Paris 4 years ago after regularly passing through the city en route to the world’s most famous vineyards.
 In fact, it was about 2 years ago at the Printemps de Champagne Bouzy Rouge tasting in Reims that I saw (who we shall now refer to as) GirlMeetsGlass chirpily speaking to her web followers on Snapchat.

 Wine tasting in Galicia: The pilgrims search for Albarino